 From time to time, this manual will be revised as policies, program or regulatory requirements change.
 All changes and updates will be updated and posted to the Molina Medicare website as they occur.
-All contracted providers will receive an updated Provider Manual annually, which will be made available at www.MolinaHealthcare.com

 Contracted practitioners/providers are an essential part of delivering quality care to our Members.
 We value our partnership and appreciate the family-like relationship that you pass on to our Members.
 As our partner, assisting you is one of our highest priorities.
 We welcome your feedback and look forward to supporting all your efforts to provide quality care.